 According to the FAO (Food and Agriculture Organization of the UN), approximately 90 percent of the fruit and vegetable varieties that existed 100 years ago no longer exist today.
 Heritage grain is near extinction.
-Seeds that were lovingly nurtured over decades or even hundreds of years have been lost forever.
-Maintaining seed biodiversity allows us to breed new varieties that are resistant to pests or thrive in temperature extremes.
-This is essential in a changing climate.
+Heirloom seeds that were lovingly nurtured over decades or even hundreds of years have been lost forever.
+Maintaining seed biodiversity allows us to breed new open-pollinated varieties that are resistant to pests or thrive in temperature extremes.
+This type of diversity is essential in a changing climate.

-Meanwhile, corporations are co-opting seed genetics using patent law.
+Meanwhile, corporations are co-opting seed genetics using patent law and legal threats.
 In the past, the seed was communal.
 Seeds were a shared resource not unlike the water we drink or the air we breathe.
-One hundred years ago things started to change.
+One hundred years ago that started to change.
 Today, corporate-owned seed accounts for 82% of the world-wide market.
-Plants grown from transgenic seeds (also known as GMOs) send pollen through the wind and contaminate neighboring crops.
+Plants grown from transgenic seeds (also known as GMOs or genetically modified organisms) send pollen through the wind and contaminate neighboring crops.
 When this happens, large companies threaten affected farmers with lawsuits (and nearly always win).
-Food grown has shown to have dangerous health effects and there is even more we don’t know.
-Once a crop is contaminated by GMO pollen there is no turning back.
+Food grown from GMO seed has shown to have dangerous health effects and there is even more we don’t know.
+Yet once a seed crop gets contaminated by GMO pollen there is no turning back.